Breast Implant Removal

 in Bucks County, PA, and Hunterdon County, NJ

 Pregnancy, hormone changes, weight loss, and age may create significant changes in a woman’s body, and these natural changes may cause a woman to feel that her breasts are unsatisfactory and that they are not accentuating her figure, as they once did.
 The exchange of breast implants or the complete removal of the implants is an option for women who find that they are now dissatisfied with their breast augmentation.
-Breast implant removal or replacement is sometimes mandatory due to an implant that ruptures or when her implants must be removed due to health concerns.
+Breast implants are not permanent medical devices and will require additional operations for removal, replacement or revision.
+Breast implant removal or replacement is sometimes mandatory due to an implant that ruptures or when the implants must be removed due to health concerns or localized issues such as implant malposition or capsular contracture.
 Located in Doylestown, PA and Flemington, NJ, Buinewicz Plastic Surgery, led by board-certified plastic surgeon Dr. Brian R. Buinewicz, provides breast implant removal or exchange for women who live in and around Hunterdon County, NJ and Bucks County, PA who find that their original implants no longer fit their lifestyle or physique.

 What is Breast Implant Removal?

-Women who have had a previous breast augmentation may elect breast implant removal to:
+Women who have had a previous breast augmentation or breast reconstruction may elect breast implant removal to:

 - Replace their current saline or silicone implants with new implants

 - Reduce or enlarge the size of their current implants

 - Return to natural breasts

 With time, there could be a variety of personal or private causes for a woman to opt to have her breast implants either removed or exchanged.
 Medical concerns that would require breast implant removal include trauma, infections or surgical complications, or systemic illness from their breast implants.

 Benefits of Breast Implant Removal